If you do not see a menu on the left, please, use this link.

 William N. Lipscomb

 This chapter cannot be concluded without mentioning the efforts made by other crystallographers, who during many years tried to solve the phase problem with approaches different from those provided by the Patterson method, ie, trying to solve the problem directly from the intensities of the diffraction pattern and based on probability equations: direct methods.

 Herbert A. Hauptman (1917-2011), born in New York, graduated in 1939 as a mathematician from Columbia University.
 His collaboration with Jerome Karle began in 1947 at the Naval Research Laboratory in Washington DC.
 He earned his PhD in 1954 from the University of Maryland.
 In 1970, he joined the crystallographers group at the Medical Foundation in Buffalo, where he became research director in 1972.
-Hauptman was the second non-chemist to win a Chemistry Nobel Prize, not the first one as it is said elsewhere (the first one was the physicist Ernest Rutherford).
+Hauptman was the second non-chemist to win a Chemistry Nobel Prize (the first one was the physicist Ernest Rutherford).